daniyal-rahman/CmyTime/docs/learning.md

 # Learning Brain and Trapped Environment

-This document describes the `LearningBrain` and the `TrappedChemoattractionEnv`, which were created to add learning capabilities to the simulation.
+This document describes the `LearningBrain` and the `TrappedChemoattractionEnv`, which are used to test the agent's ability to learn and adapt.

 ## `LearningBrain`

-The `LearningBrain` is a brain model that has the ability to modify its connectome based on experience.
-It inherits from the `BaseBrain` and uses the same connectome data as the `StaticBrain`.
+The `LearningBrain` is a brain model that can modify its connectome based on experience.
+It uses Leaky Integrate-and-Fire (LIF) neurons to simulate neural dynamics and a Spike-Timing-Dependent Plasticity (STDP) rule to update its synaptic weights.

 ### Learning Mechanism

-The `LearningBrain` uses a simple reinforcement learning rule to update its weights.
-The rule is as follows:
+The `LearningBrain` must learn to control its movement by modulating the activations of its dorsal and ventral motor neurons.

+1.  **Action Generation**: At each step, the brain receives sensory information (e.g., food gradient, trap location).
+This input propagates through the spiking neural network, resulting in membrane potential changes in the motor neurons.
+The average membrane potential of the dorsal and ventral motor neuron groups is used to generate the action `[dorsal_activation, ventral_activation]`.
-1. After each action, the brain receives a reward from the environment.
+2.  **Reward-Modulated STDP**: After the action is taken, the environment provides a reward signal.
+This reward modulates the STDP learning rule.
-2. If the reward is positive, the connections between the sensory neurons that were active and the motor neurons that were active are strengthened.
+    *   If the reward is positive (e.g., moving closer to food), synaptic connections that were recently active (as tracked by an eligibility trace) are strengthened.
-3. If the reward is negative, those same connections are weakened.
+    *   If the reward is negative (e.g., moving into a trap), those same connections are weakened.

-This allows the agent to learn which actions are beneficial and which are detrimental in a given situation.
+This process allows the agent to learn which patterns of neural activity lead to beneficial outcomes, effectively learning how to "drive" its own body to find food and avoid traps.

-**Note:** The current implementation of the learning rule is still under development and is not yet effective at producing robust learning behavior.

 ## `TrappedChemoattractionEnv`

 The `TrappedChemoattractionEnv` is a more complex environment designed to test the `LearningBrain`.
 It contains:

 *   **A food source:** This provides a positive reward to the agent.
-*   **Traps:** These are areas that provide a negative reward to the agent.
+*   **Traps:** These are areas that provide a large negative reward to the agent.

-The agent must learn to navigate to the food source while avoiding the traps.
+The agent must learn to navigate to the food source while avoiding the traps by coordinating its dorsal and ventral "muscles".

 ### Observation Space

-The observation space of this environment is an extension of the `ChemoattractionEnv`'s observation space.
-It includes the following additional information:

-*   `distance_to_nearest_trap`: The distance to the nearest trap.
-*   `relative_trap_angle`: The angle to the nearest trap, relative to the agent's current orientation.

-This information allows the agent to perceive the traps and learn to avoid them.
+The observation space includes information about the food stimulus (distance, angle, gradient) and the nearest trap (distance, angle), allowing the agent to perceive the key elements of its environment.